Guide for Planting & Care of Bare Root Trees

 Positioning the Tree in the Hole

 The position will depend whether or not it is a single or multi-graft tree.
 If you are putting in a multi-graft tree, position the smallest graft or scion, to the south facing position.
 This will assure that the largest scion does not take over the tree.
-For a single graft tree be sure and point the graft towards the north or the northeast to prevent sun damage.
+For a single graft bareroot tree be sure and point the graft towards the north or the northeast to prevent sun damage.

 Mulching Newly Planted Trees

-Colorado State warns against mulching around the base of the new tree: With newly planted trees, do NOT place mulch directly over the root ball.
+Arborists warn against mulching around the base of the new tree: With newly planted trees, do NOT place mulch directly over the root ball.
 Rather, mulch the backfill area and beyond.
 Never place mulch up against the trunk as this may lead to bark decay.
 Over the backfill area and beyond, 3-4 inches of wood chip mulch gives better weed control and prevents additional soil compaction from foot traffic.

 Bare Root Tree Season is December – February